fcichos/CompSoft22/docs/_sources/lectures/L1/assignment_1.rst.txt

 Exercise 1
 ==========

 As a first exercise login to our JupyterHub Server.
 We provided you with an IP address as well as login and password.
 Make yourself familiar with the Jupyter Interface there.
-It corresponds to the classic Jupyter interface, without any tabs.
+It corresponds to the JupyterLab interface.
+To get to the assignment you need to change the **URL** in the browsers address line.
+Please change the word **lab** to the word **tree** in the URL.
+This should change to the classic notbook mode.
 The first exercise is on

 1. Markdown
 2. LaTeX and markdown